Monday, March 28, 2016

 Supervising Animators - Neil Boyle,

-Chuck Gammage, Jim Kammerud, Jeff Siergey,
+Uli Meyer, Chuck Gammage, Jim Kammerud,

-Dave Spafford and Bruce Woodside
+Jeff Siergey, Dave Spafford, Bruce Woodside

-Robert Stevenhagen
+and Robert Stevenhagen

-Background Director/Supervisor - William Dely
+Background: Animation - William Dely

-Layout Director - Gary Mouri
+Layout: Animation - Gary Mouri

 Costume Designer - Marlene Stewart